Boys and Girls ages 9 & 10

 - Time out may be requested from the umpire by anyone once the ball is in someone’s possession and all runners have stopped advancing.

 - Outlined below are the pitching rules.
 They were taken directly from the BABE RUTH LEAGUE, INC. BASEBALL RULES AND REGULATIONS AND OFFICIAL PLAYING RULES book.
-(Note: although coaches are not required to report pitching assignments or the number of innings pitched for each pitcher, coaches must track (record) pitching assignments and innings pitched for each pitcher in their team’s official scorebook and upon request by an opposing coach or official present such record.)
+(Note: although coaches are required to report pitching assignments or the number of pitches thrown for each pitcher, coaches must track (record) pitching assignments and pitches thrown for each pitcher in their team’s official scorebook and game summary sheet and upon request by an opposing coach or official must present such record.)

 - A Cal Ripken Baseball pitcher, refer to Smart Pitch table for limits and required rest periods.